The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 Soldiers are allowed to jump when throwing the ball backward.
 However, if they fall or step onto or cross the starting line when landing, it’s considered a zero score.

-If the throw is successful – either with or without jumping – the distance is measured and recorded.
+The distance is measured and recorded if the throw is successful – either with or without jumping.

 After completing the first throw, soldiers repeat the SPT for a second throw measurement.
 If both of the initial two throws result in faults, a third throw is permitted, with the new score replacing the score associated with the second attempt.

-While two scores are recorded, only the longest of them is used for scoring purposes.
+While two scores are recorded, only the longest is used for scoring purposes.

 Hand-Release Push-Up (HRP)